1. Barwon Grange

 4. Fortuna Villa

-Fortuna Villa in Bendigo was built in 1855 during the gold rush by one of Australia’s wealthiest mining magnates.
-It was also used for defence purposes by the Australian Army, but is now open to the public for events and high tea.
+Bendigo's Fortuna Villa was built in 1855, during Victoria's gold rush, by one of Australia’s wealthiest mining magnates.
+It has also been used for defence purposes by the Australian Army, but is now open to the public for events and high tea.